The Power Switch: Turning Power On and Off – A Deep Dive into Electrical Control

 -

 Circuit Breakers: While technically not just switches, circuit breakers serve a similar purpose: to interrupt the flow of electricity.
-However, they're designed to automatically switch off when an excessive current flows, protecting circuits and preventing damage from overloads or short circuits.
+Even so, they're designed to automatically switch off when an excessive current flows, protecting circuits and preventing damage from overloads or short circuits.
 This critical safety feature is essential in all electrical systems.

 -